abpio/abp-commercial-docs/en/studio/solution-templates/microservice/database-configurations.md

 > If you are using **MongoDB** as your database provider, the schema migration is not needed (But you should care about some kind of data and schema migrations in case of you made a breaking change on your database schema - this is something depends on your application, so you should understand how to work with a document database like MongoDB).
 However, the data seeding system is still used to insert initial data to the database.

 ### Database Migrations on Service Startup

-The microservice solution was designed so that there are more than one database.
-Typically, each microservice has its own database.

 Every microservice is responsible to migrate its own database schema.
 They perform that responsibility by checking and applying database migrations on service startup.